 This panel depicts how we keep our loved ones with us after they have gone.

-We carry them where they can’t go on their own by keeping them in our hearts and memories as we step into the future.
+We carry them where they can’t go themselves by keeping them in our hearts and memories as we step into the future.
 In the panel I painted their portraits, framed photos, and gravestones.

 panel 26 our future together

 Kids are the future!
 Children will be depicted helping each other cross a creek on a log on the left.
 Many other portraits with specific meaning are taking shape.
 A boy named Valentino who loves maps is painted here holding a blueprint to the housing so desperately needed in our county.

-On the sun’s golden rays are written words in white.
-They are the aspirational values of our ideal community:
+On the golden rays are written words in white.
+They are the aspirational values of our positive future: